Ardhat/docs/installation.md

   </div>
 </section>

-In order that the Arduino IDE works properly with {{<ardhat>}}, it needs perform a reset during code upload.
+In order that the Arduino IDE works properly with {{<ardhat>}}, it needs to perform a reset during code upload.
 It does that using the modified avrdude we just cloned, so enter the following commands:

 <section class="quickstart" >
   <div class="grid">